 Data analysis: The geometric mean was used for data analysis due to the skewed (non-normal) distribution of the density data.
 Recruits (i.e. < 95 mm) were estimated using the data from standard queen and juvenile queen dredges whilst post-recruits (i.e. > 95 mm) were estimated using data from the standard king and standard queen dredges due to differences in the size selectivity of the dredges.
+In addition, for the first time the survey index for the whole TS from the industry survey data was standardised using a spatio-temporal model in R using the sdmTMB package (Anderson et al., 2024).
+In previous years the analysis for the overall TS has been restricted to the inclusion of data from CHI, EDG and TAR only as these were the grounds that had been surveyed in every year.
+By using a spatio-temporal model to standardise the survey index it has been possible to include the data from all survey grounds.
+The model used data from standard queen dredges for all sizes (i.e. not split into recruits and post-recruits).

-Survey timing: It should be noted that the 2019 industry surveys were undertaken in June for the 3-12 nm survey and April for the 0-3 nm survey.
-The 2020 and 2022 surveys were undertaken entirely in April (with 1 survey day in May for 2020), the 2021 survey in May and the 2023 survey in May/June.
-It is acknowledged that the discrepancy in survey timing (up to 3 months difference in the 3-12 data) may have an effect on comparative inter-annual size-data, since scallops sampled in June had an additional 2-3 months growth prior to measurement than those surveyed in April.
-In addition, the survey is conducted a variable number of months (between 5 and 7) prior to the start of the fishing season.
-Size-data has not however been adjusted to account for this growth due to the spatial-temporal complexity and uncertainty associated with scallop growth.
-However, a 95 mm cut off point for recruits has been used for the analysis to indicate the maximum size at which scallops on average caught in spring/summer could grow to 110 mm during the king scallop fishing season.
+Survey timing: It should be noted that the industry survey has taken place at slightly different times of the year since it started in 2019 (2019 - June; 2020 and 2022 - April; 2021 and 2024 - May; 2023 - May/June).
+Size data is presented here as a snap shot at the time of the survey and the data has not been adjusted for size increase due to growth between these periods due to the spatial-temporal complexity and uncertainty associated with scallop growth.
+However, a 95 mm cut off point for recruits has been used for the analysis to indicate the maximum size at which scallops on average caught in spring/summer could potentially grow to 110 mm during the king scallop fishing season.